dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    • The use of ``` io-t.net ``` is considered not maximal because it is known that its use is just limited to ``` publish ```.

+   • The security features on telegram bots are not good.

+   </td></tr></table><br>

+3. Others:

+   <table><tr><td width="810">

+   • Filling gallons of pH and giving AB Mix is still done manually, making it difficult for users.

+   • Fish feeding is still done manually.

+   • Pakcoy mustard greens lack regular sunlight intake, so after transplanting the land, its development is not as fast as before.

+   • Draining and filling the aquarium water is still done manually, making it very inconvenient for users.

    </td></tr></table>

 <br><br>